hashgraph/hedera-services/hedera-node/docs/design/services/consensus-service/consensus-service.md

 - `message`: Message to be submitted.
 Max size of the Transaction (including signatures) is 6KiB.
 - `topicID`: Represents the identifier of the topic to submit message to.
 - `chunkInfo`: Optional information of the current chunk in a fragmented message.
-- `maxCustomFees`: Optional list containing maximum custom fees to be paid for the transaction.
-- `acceptAllCustomFees`: Optional boolean value to accept all custom fees.

 ## Handlers